 1. Calvin Coolidge is the only president born on the Fourth of July.

-John Calvin Coolidge was born in Plymouth Notch, Vermont, on July 4, 1872—giving him the distinction of being the only president born on the fourth of July.
+John Calvin Coolidge was born in Plymouth Notch, Vermont, on July 4, 1872—giving him the distinction of being the only president born on the Fourth of July.
 (Three of the first five U.S. presidents died on the Fourth of July, however: Thomas Jefferson and John Adams in 1826, and James Monroe in 1831.)

 2. Coolidge was elected to political office the same year he opened his own law firm.

 Coolidge was an engaged student.
 He graduated with honors from Amherst College in 1895, then earned his law degree.
 After passing the bar, he opened a firm in Northampton, Massachusetts, in 1898, and was elected to the town's city council.
-That modest office led to an escalating interest in politics that led to his election as governor of the state in 1918.
+That modest office sparked an escalating interest in politics that led to his election as governor of the state in 1918.

 3. A police strike made Coolidge a household name.